flucoma/flucoma-docs/doc/Normalize.rst

    :arg destDataSet: The :fluid-obj:`DataSet` to populate with normalized data

-   Normalize a :fluid-obj:`DataSet` into another :fluid-obj:`DataSet`, using the learned extrema from a previous call to :fluid-obj:`Normalize#fit`
+   Transform a :fluid-obj:`DataSet` using learned extrema from :fluid-obj:`Normalize#fit` and copy the results to the destination :fluid-obj:`DataSet`.

 :message fitTransform: